Accelarated Peer-support Partnership programme (PAP-APP) Phase 1

 The support provided to the targeted SAIs is expected to address all main challenges of the SAI.
 There shall be a high focus on delivery of support through long term partnerships between the targeted SAI, donors and providers of support from the community of the International Organisation of Supreme Audit Institutions (INTOSAI).
 Worldwide experiences of SAI capacity development show that peer-to-peer cooperation can both ensure highly qualified and relevant advices, as well as ensure a trustful and sustainable relationship between SAI employees and advisors.

-The expected results for Phase 1 in 2018-20 are planned as follows:
+The expected results for Phase 1 in 2018-21 were as follows:

 1. Strengthened SAIs strategic management

 a.
 By end of 2019 5 SAIs have strategic plans developed based on needs assessments and containing core elements for effective performance of the SAI.